partylikeits1983/miden-node/docs/src/operator/usage.md

 ## Bootstrapping

 The first step in starting a new Miden network is to initialize the genesis block data.
-This is a once-off operation.
+This is a one-off operation using the `bootstrap` command and by default the genesis block will contain a single faucet account.

 ```sh
 # Create a folder to store the node's data.